 Guidelines for Proposing a Sundt Honors Seminar

 In furtherance of the Honors College’s educational mission, Sundt Honors Seminars aims to foster student engagement by offering intensive learning opportunities both inside and outside the traditional classroom.
 The Sundt Honors Seminar is a unique, experience-based, interdisciplinary seminar developed and taught by the Sundt Honors Professor.
-The course is taught in the spring semester by the holder of the Sundt Honors Professorship for that academic year.
 It may include a travel experience related to the seminar topic, hosting of outside specialists, or other unique activity.
-The course must be structured to satisfy the Viewing the Wider World requirement of General Education.
+The course must be structured to satisfy the Viewing the Wider World requirement of General Education and should focus on a contemporary global issue, including an interdisciplinary perspective.

 Proposals for the Sundt Honors Seminar should include the following: